mneudert/instream/README.md

 ```

 If you want to pass an explicit timestamp to the database you can use the key
 `:timestamp`.
-Please not that the line protocol expects this key to be a
+Please note that the line protocol expects this key to be a
 nanosecond precision unix timestamp (like "1439587926000000000").
 The json
 protocol expects a string formatted time (like "2015-08-14T21:32:05Z").